 Normally, the most visible of the justices on the Court is the Chief Justice but in the period from 1902 till 1932, the one most quotable was Associate Justice Oliver Wendell Holmes Jr. Holmes Sr. was the famous physician, writer and poet, author of Old Ironsides and other entries in the K-12 canon.
 For his part, Holmes Jr. wrote Supreme Court decisions and dissents that have become part of the lore of the Court.

 In 1905, the 5-4 Court ruled against the state of New York in one of its more controversial decisions, Lochner v.
 New York.
 Appealing to laissez-faire economics, the majority ruled that the state did not have the authority to limit bakery workers hours to 10 hours a day, 60 hours a week even if the goal was to protect the workers’ health and that of the public.
 The judges perverted the Due Process Clause of the 14th Amendment which reads.

 [Nor] shall any State deprive any person of life, liberty, or property, without due process of law

 They invoked this clause of a civil rights Amendment to rule that the New York law interfered with an individual baker’s right to enter into a private contract.
-In his dissent, Holmes attacked the decision for applying the social Darwinism of Herbert Spencer (coiner of the phrase “survival of the fittest”) to the Constitution; rather pointedly, Hughes wrote
+In his dissent, Holmes attacked the decision for applying the social Darwinism of Herbert Spencer (coiner of the phrase “survival of the fittest”) to the Constitution; rather pointedly, Holmes wrote

 The Fourteenth Amendment does not enact Mr. Herbert Spencer’s Social Statics.